-The Laboratory of Neuroelectronics and Memristive Nanomaterials (Neuromena) at SFedU has been developing in this field for over a decade.
+The Laboratory of Neuroelectronics and Memristive Nanomaterials (Neuromena) at SFedU has been developing in this area for over a decade.
 Memristors — elements whose resistance depends on the previous history of currents and voltages — are used here as a "hardware" neural network.
-Thanks to these devices, the robot "feels" the stiffness, temperature, and consistency of the surface, just like a human does thanks to neurotransmitters in the skin.
+Thanks to these devices, the robot "feels" the rigidity, temperature, and consistency of the surface, just like a human does thanks to neurotransmitters in the skin.

 The first sample was a "glove — robotic arm" tandem in "shadow" mode: the operator's finger movements are accurately copied by the model.
 The system combines sensors and a memristive processor, minimized in size and energy consumption.